team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 Alternatively, if you'd like to get used to git from the start, you can use the terminal.
 It really isn't scary at all.
 You do need to sign in using VSCode first, however.

-1. Open VSCode.
+1. Open VSCode using the shortcut you just created.
-2.
+2. Click on the person in the bottom left of the screen (the accounts icon) and try your darndest to sign in (will update with details when MacOS stops bullying me).
+3. Close the ugly & slow GUI /j and open the terminal you downloaded.
+4. Run these commands (the bit before the ->) (you can change the directory names but here's what I like, assuming you'll continue to prefer the terminal) (the bolded bits are mnemonics to help you remember the commands):
+   - `mkdir robotics` -> this command **m**a**k**es the 'robotics' **dir**ectory
+   - `cd robotics` -> **c**hange **d**irectory to 'robotics': these two are normal commands that work Everywhere Except Windows. 'robotics' should now be in your prompt (the thing before your cursor), showing you that you're in that directory.
+   - `git clone https://github.com/team5735/SampleRobotCodebase` -> this uses **git** to **clone** (download) the repository at that URL.
+You can get the URL by copying it from the search bar after navigating to it on GitHub, or by copying it from here; whichever's easier.
+   - `cd SampleRobotCodebase` -> the above git command 'clones' (downloads) the repository into the 'SampleRobotCodebase' directory, into which you can `cd`.
+5. Enjoy starting on the most rewarding learning curve of your life.
+The only downside is that you'll have to endure me (Sebastian) for help :^)

 Congratulations!
-You now have code on your computer that is able to track, across the internet, the overall team's progress!
-We will go more into detail on why and how this works during future lessons, but for now you should know that this is no small feat.
+You now have code on your computer that is able to track - across the internet - the overall team's progress!
+We will go more into detail on why and how this works during future lessons (notably the two git lessons), but for now you should know that this is no small feat.